Estelle Winwood: Film and television

 Like many stage actors of her era, Winwood expressed a distaste for films and resisted the offers she received during the 1920s.
-Finally, she relented and made her film début in Night Angel (1931), but her scenes were cut before the film's release.
+She relented and made her film début in Night Angel (1931), but her scenes were cut before the film's release.
 Her official film début came in The House of Trent (1933), and Quality Street (1937) was her first role of note.
 She made no cinematic films during the 1940s, but expressed a willingness to participate in the new medium of television, starring in a television production of Blithe Spirit in 1946.
 During the 1950s, she appeared more frequently in television than she did in film in such series as Robert Montgomery Presents, Alfred Hitchcock Presents, and The Donna Reed Show.
-She played the character Hortense in the episode "Where's There's a Will" (30 August 1960) on the ABC sitcom The Real McCoys starring Walter Brennan.
+She played the character Hortense in the episode "Where's There's a Will" on the ABC sitcom The Real McCoys starring Walter Brennan.
 Her few films from that period include The Glass Slipper (1955), The Swan (1956), and 23 Paces to Baker Street (1956).

 Her other film credits include Darby O'Gill and the Little People (1959), The Misfits (1961), The Magic Sword (1962), The Notorious Landlady (1962), Dead Ringer (1964), Camelot (1967) and The Producers (1967).
 She later denigrated the last film, saying she could not imagine why she had done it except for the money.